radx98/branching-trail/spec.md

 # Visual
 All blocks on the canvas have the same style.
 Soft, modern, rounded.
 Arrows are curved, start on the right of a block, end on the left of another block.
 Blocks rely on React Flow's default positioning and collision handling.
 They can be drag'n'dropped.

 Sidebar is fully transparent, only the elements on it are visible.
-Tree/session names look like they're the same blocks as all the others but stay fixed in the sidebar.
-When new session is sceated new sidebar item with a placeholder title "New session" is added and canvas is opened.
-There's only one block on the canvas - initial prompt input.
-After submitting the initial prompt, session name is generated and added to the sidebar.
-Input field on the initial prompt block becomes a text and first set of options is generated.
+Session names sit in their own sidebar cards.
+When the user clicks "new" a placeholder titled "New session" appears and the canvas shows an initial prompt input.
+After submitting the initial prompt, a generated session name replaces the placeholder and the first set of options appears on the canvas.

 Option names are titles same as session/tree name in the first block.
 Prompts added by user including initial prompt is plain text.
 Input field with a submit button is created under the title of a block and removed after submission replaced with the prompt text.